Conexiotechnologies/conexio_stratus_pro_devicetree/README.md

 # Fetching Conexio Stratus Pro Board Definition Files

-Since the Conexio Stratus Pro board definition files are not included in the Zephyr mainstream, developers are asked to directly download the board files in zip format, extract/unzip, and copy the conexio folder and place it in the NCS directory:
+Since the Conexio Stratus Pro board definition files are not included in the Zephyr mainstream, developers are asked to directly download the board files in zip format, extract/unzip, and copy the conexio devicetree folder and place it in the NCS directory:
 ```
 ncs/v2.7.0/zephyr/boards
 ```